griffithlab/civicpy/docs/user/exports.rst

 VCF
 ---

-VCFs are written using the :class:`VCFWriter` class, to which you add :class:`Assertion`, :class:`Variant`, or :class:`Evidence` records.
+VCFs are written using the :class:`VCFWriter` class, to which you add :class:`civic.Assertion`, :class:`civic.Variant`, or :class:`civic.Evidence` records.
 The VCF output has one line per evidence.
-Passing :class:`Assertion` or :class:`Variant` objects will expand the record to all evidence describing it.
+Passing :class:`civic.Assertion` or :class:`civic.Variant` objects will expand the record to all evidence describing it.

 VCFWriter